 The Group manages sufficient cash and cash equivalents to cope with its operations and mitigate the effects of fluctuations in cash flows.
-The Group's management supervises its banking facilities to ensure they are in compliance with the terms on loan agreements.
+The Group's management supervises its banking facilities to ensure they are following the terms on loan agreements.

 Loans and borrowings from the bank form an important source of liquidity for the Group.
-As of December 31, 2021 and 2020, the Group's unused short term and long term bank facilities amounted to \$2,186,916 thousand and \$445,550 thousand, respectively.
+As of December 31, 2022, and 2021, the Group's unused short term and long-term bank facilities amounted to \$3,353,425 thousand and \$2,186,916 thousand, respectively.